knu/yoursearch/README.md

     Jump instantly to a specified user or repository, or search for Users, Repositories, Code and Issues.

+- RubyGems

+    Suggest gems which name start with a given prefix.
+This plugin builds a local database indexing the official gem list.
+It seems the RubyGems API is too slow to serve as suggestion data source when Firefox has a hard limit of 0.500 seconds as response timeout.

+    Run the following command periodically to keep your local database
+    up-to-date:

+        ruby -r./app -e 'Suggestions::Rubygems.fetch_index'

 ## Author

 Copyright (c) 2014 Akinori MUSHA.